Update March 13, 2026

 How is usable floor area calculated?

-Usable floor area is calculated per functional building unit with its own lockable access.
+Usable floor area is calculated per functional building unit with a private lockable access.
 Separate rooms connected by a connecting door and functioning as one unit are considered one building unit.

 What in mixed use?

 Some buildings combine industrial functions with non-residential or residential uses.
-In that case, it must be determined whether the industrial space is included or excluded in the calculation of usable floor area.
+In this case, it must be determined whether the industrial space is included or excluded for calculating usable floor area.

 Industrial space is not counted if:

-- The non-residential and/or residential spaces combined exceed 250 sq. m.
+- The non-residential and/or residential spaces combined exceed 250 m² amounts.

-- The industrial space is larger than these other spaces.
+- The industrial space bigger is than these other spaces.

-If industrial space is not excluded, then the main use of the building is considered:
+If industrial space is not excluded, then the main destination of the building:

-- If the industrial function occupies more than 70 percent of the building, there is no EPC NR requirement.
+- If the industrial function more than 70 percent of the building occupies, no EPC NR requirement applies.

-- If the non-residential use occupies the largest area and the building is larger than 1,000 square meters, an EPC NR is required.
+- If the nonresidential use occupies the largest area and the building is larger than 500 m², an EPC NR is mandatory.

-In a mix of residential and non-residential uses, the largest area is considered the principal use.
+With a mix of residential and non-residential functions, the largest area considered a principal use.

 Practical examples